-9SiCr Steel Technical Overview: It’s a low-alloy tool steel, and its key characteristics come from silicon (Si) and chromium (Cr) being the main alloying elements.
+9SiCr Tool Steel is a low-alloy tool steel, and its key characteristics come from silicon (Si) and chromium (Cr) being the main alloying elements.
 The typical chemical composition, by weight percentage (wt%), generally falls within these ranges, although you’ll see slight variations between different standards.

 1. 9SiCr Tool Steel Chemical Composition